-- Make sure you can identify your primary care provider or family doctor. - Talk to your health care providers about your gender identity, preferred pronouns, chosen name, and chosen family.
-Using a Q card might help this conversation, more information here. - Discuss your past sexual history including - The gender and sex of your sexual partners. - The type of sex you have had with past sexual partners including oral, vaginal, and/or anal sex (e.g., top, bottom, versatile).
-This helps medical providers identify parts of your body that may require testing for sexually transmitted diseases (STIs). - o Any history of STIs. - Talk to your provider about: - Any concerns that you might have about being down or depressed, especially if you have had thoughts of hurting yourself or others. - Your relationships with your partners including whether you have every felt unsafe in the relationship(s) or experienced violence. - Any tobacco, alcohol, or drug use. - Whether HIV pre-exposure prophylaxis also known as PrEP might be right for you. - Whether you want or need screening for STIs. - How often to have regular cancer screenings. - Community resources that are available in your area. - How comfortable you feel in your provider's office including any feedback about access, staff use of appropriate pronouns and name(s), access to restroom facilities, and any other issues. - Consider conversation guides such as the Gay and Lesbian Medical Association's Ten Things Transgender Persons Should Discuss with their Health Care Providers available here. - Washington State has many resources for the LGBTQ community including: - Seattle Children's offers a list of books for children to young adults here. - We are 1 (King, Snohomish, and Pierce Counties) - o City of Seattle LGBTQ Youth Resources - o Gay City: Seattle's LGBTQ Center - o Ingersol Gender Center Transition Resources (Seattle, WA) - o Lambert House resource for queer youth (Seattle, WA) - The Rainbow Center (Tacoma, WA) - Seattle Counseling Service LGBTQ-focused community mental health agency (Seattle, WA) - o Mountain West AIDS Education and Training Center Program (Seattle, WA) - o African Americans Reach and Teach Health Ministry (Seattle, WA)
+- Find a primary care provider that you feel comfortable talking with about your health care needs. - Talk to your health care providers about your gender identity, preferred pronouns, chosen name, and chosen family.
+Using a Q card might help this conversation, more information here. - If you are insured, talk to your health plan about what services are covered.
+If you are insured as a dependent on another person's health plan, talk to your health plan about any concerns about the confidentiality of the health care you receive. - Discuss your past sexual history including - The gender and sex of your sexual partners. - The type of sex you have had with past sexual partners including oral, vaginal, and/or anal sex (e.g., top, bottom, versatile).
+This helps medical providers identify parts of your body that may require testing for sexually transmitted infections (STIs). - Any history of STIs. - Talk to your provider about: - Any concerns that you might have about being down or depressed, especially if you have had thoughts of hurting yourself or others. - Your relationships with your partners including whether you have every felt unsafe in the relationship(s) or experienced violence. - Any tobacco, alcohol, or drug use. - Whether HIV pre-exposure prophylaxis also known as PrEP might be right for you. - Whether you want or need screening for STIs. - How often to have regular cancer screenings. - Community resources that are available in your area. - How comfortable you feel in your provider's office including any feedback about access, staff use of chosen pronouns and name(s), access to restroom facilities, and any other issues. - Any concerns about the confidentiality of the care you are receiving, including any concerns about communications from your provider or health plan. - Consider conversation guides such as the Gay and Lesbian Medical Association's Ten Things Transgender Persons Should Discuss with their Health Care Providers available here. - Washington State has many resources for the LGBTQ community including: - o African Americans Reach and Teach Health Ministry (Seattle, WA) - Seattle Children's offers a list of books for children to young adults here. - o City of Seattle LGBTQ Youth Resources - o Entre Hermanos (Latino(a) LGBTQ community Seattle, WA) - Seattle's LGBTQ+ Center (Seattle, WA) - o Gender Justice League - o Ingersoll Gender Center Transition Resources (Seattle, WA) - Lambert House resource for queer youth (Seattle, WA) - Mountain West AIDS Education and Training Center Program (Seattle, WA)